drichardson/dougrichardson.us/site/_posts/2018-08-03-fail-fast-bash-scripting.markdown

     echo "COMPLETE ARG1=$ARG1"

-running with no arguments produces:
+Output:

     $ ./positional-unbound.sh
     ./positional-unbound.sh: line 5: $1: unbound variable

-To get around this, you can temporarily disable `set -u` with `set +u` or you can change your code to test the number of remaining positional parameters.
+To get around this, you can temporarily disable `set -u` with `set +u` or you can change your code to test the number of remaining positional parameters, like so:

     #!/bin/bash